 The River Glass offers particular characteristics making it suitable for hydro generation in that it benefits from:

 - Significant elevation between intake weir and powerhouse

 - Public roads and estate access tracks

-Environmental (terrestrial and aquatic) and technical studies have been carried out on the site.
-The findings of these assessments have helped to inform the design of the scheme and mitigate any adverse impacts to ensure the water environment is protected.
-These findings were presented in the Environmental Statement which was submitted with the planning application.
+Environmental (terrestrial and aquatic) and technical studies were carried out on the site.
+The findings of these assessments helped to inform the design of the scheme and mitigate any adverse impacts to ensure the water environment is protected.